Actor Julian Sands died while hiking on a California mountain, authorities confirm - ExBulletin

 Actor Julian Sands died while hiking on a California mountain, authorities confirm

-An investigation confirmed that he was Sands whose remains have been found by hikers Wilderness Saturday near Mount Baldy, the San Bernardino County Sheriff’s Department said.
+An investigation confirmed it was Sands whose remains of hikers were found in the wild near Mount Baldy on Saturday, the San Bernardino County Sheriff’s Department said.
 The 65-year-old actor was an avid and experienced hiker who lived in Los Angeles and was reported missing on January 13 after launching himself on the peak which rises more than 10,000 feet (3,048 meters) at the east of town.
-Crews aided by drones and helicopters had looked for it several timesbut, severely hampered by the wintry conditions which lasted until spring, no sign of him was found until civilian hikers encountered him.
+Crews aided by drones and helicopters had repeatedly searched for him, but, severely hampered by wintry conditions that lasted into spring, no sign of him was found until civilian hikers surprise him.

 The chances of Sands being found alive had long since dwindled to next to nothing, but the sheriff’s department, which conducted an official search the day before he was found, said the case remains active.